 Salmon Bay Swallows – Birdwatching

-Six varieties of swallows make Salmon Arm Bay home from April through to late September.
+Six varieties of swallows make Salmon Arm Bay home from April to late September.
 When it’s time to head south for the winter, these elegant birds can fly as far away as Argentina in South America.

 Stunning sunset views from the Salmon Arm wharf.
 Photo: Wendy Nordvik-Carr©